 6. The PCF initiates UE Policy delivery as specified in clause 4.2.4.3.

-7. If the AF subscribed to notifications about the outcome of UE Policies delivery due to Service specific parameter provisioning targeting a single UE and the PCF is notified of UE Policy Container from the AMF, the PCF notifies the UE Policy delivery result contained in the UE Policy container as the outcome of the procedure to NEF by sending Npcf_EventExposure_Notify.
+7. If the AF subscribed to notifications about the outcome of UE Policies delivery due to Service specific parameter provisioning and the PCF is notified of UE Policy Container from the AMF, the PCF notifies the UE Policy delivery result contained in the UE Policy container as the outcome of the procedure to NEF by sending Npcf_EventExposure_Notify including the SUPI, the list of GPSI(s) if available, and if provided in the step 2a, the Internal-Group-Id.